 He’d go home and think about it.
 He’d ask Delta and Dixie what they thought too.
 He knew the final decision had to be his alone but he needed advice.

 Dash and Driscoll flew back with Darby as far as the town with the 5-Arch Stone Bridge.
 They knew of a wonderful Ice Cream Shop there and it was a very hot day and ice cream is perfect to eat on a hot day.
 They made one final stop in town to a shop that sells wonderful fudge.
 Of course, they needed another dip in Oh River to clean off all the ice cream drips and sugar.
 Darby had a wonderful time with his long lost buddies but it would be good to be home with Delta and Dixie at his Insect Inn.

 After saying Good-bye, Darby raced as fast as his tired wings would carry him.
 He didn’t want to be out past dark.
 He didn’t usually fly at night and although he’d never let on to his friends, he was actually afraid of the dark.
 He began wondering if Dash would have to fly at night in the Armed Forces.
 He really needed to think this through.

 He arrived back to the Insect Inn just as the sun was setting and found his friends waiting for him.
 He was so glad to be home.

 He’s over my shoulder now showing me what picture he wants to use as his new Facebook photo.
 I keep telling him that he doesn’t have a Facebook Page.
 He keeps asking, “Why not?”
-May have to look into that or Darby will never rest.
+I may have to look into that or Darby will never rest.
 For now I promised that I’d post his favourite picture on my Facebook page for him.